itaysk/itaysk.github.io/_posts/2016-10-04-i-have-moved-my-blog-to-github-pages-and-jekyll.md

 Why GitHub Pages:

-- Because it's what the cool kinds are doing these days.
+- Because it's what the cool kids are doing these days.
 - Becuase GitHub is well known with developers and since this is a tech blog it makes sense.
 - Because it's free and easy.